 I'm an entrepreneur and policy wonk.
 I like addressing big, complex strategic challenges and designing solutions that effectively solve them.
 I've held executive roles in both the public and private sector.
-I'm currently building a software startup and developing a documentary on global innovators and entrepreneurs.
+I'm currently building a content company that tells the stories of entrepreneurs around the world as well as an advisor to governments, notably the Province of Ontario, on innovation and intellectual property.
 I'm also an Advisor for Startup Genome and a Board member for Engineers without Borders Canada.

 I've spent the past 15 years at the intersection of policy and strategy with respect to Canada's economy.
 My previous roles have included an appointment as the Executive Director of Innovation Policy for the Department of Innovation, Science and Economic Development for the Government of Canada.
 As part of this role, I was the strategy lead for the development of the Government’s Innovation Agenda.
 I also designed and architected the creation of Innovation Canada, a new 200 person organization designed to simplify and coordinate how the Government of Canada provides support to innovative firms.
 I was also a member of the Government of Ontario's Expert Panel on Intellectual Property.